citrix/tech-marketing/projects/tech-zone/visual-studio-code-guide.md

 ## Overview

 Using GitHub Desktop and Visual Studio Code helps simplify the creation of Tech Zone content.
 A set of rules is added to Visual Studio Code to validate proper markdown settings.
-In order to use this, the local enviornment must be setup and configured.
+In order to use this, the local environment must be set up and configured.
 This guide provides the steps needed to configure.

 ## Visual Studio Code Setup